dtoczala/ibm-cloud-landing-page/README.md

 ## Security

 Security is something that you need to seriously consider when constructing cloud based applications and systems.
 IBM Bluemix offers a variety of Security services, but you need to make sure that your approach to security covers multiple levels from multiple perspectives.

+#### References for Further Reading
+- [The top ten security articles you need to read](https://www.ibm.com/developerworks/security/library/se-top-security-articles-you-need-read/index.html) - We're sorry, a link to an article with more links.
+But good for general security awareness.

 ### IBM Cloud Identity & Access Management (IAM)